Thursday, August 13, 2009

 Office magnet

-Today we’re having a special lunch at the office: pabellón criollo, a wonderfully delicious and satisfying Venezuelan staple.
+Today we’re having a special lunch at the office: pabellón criollo, a delicious and satisfying Venezuelan staple.

 Sunday, May 24, 2009